Mariamwit/Image-Classifier-with-Deep-Learning/README.md

 # Image-Classifier-with-Deep-Learning

-<h1>  Image-Classifier-with-Deep-Learning and building the command line application  </h1>
+<h1>  Image-Classifier-with-Deep-Learning and building a command line application  </h1>